unimelb/unimelb-design-system/templates/components/newsfeed/00-overview.md

 </ul>
 ```

-Adds a class `.loaded` to the calling wrapper after entries are appended.
+Once the feed has finished loading a class of `.loaded` is added to the calling wrapper.

 ## Dependencies